djscheuf/journeymans-blog/source/_posts/define-your-metric-responses.md

 Metrics are like a speedometer in your car.
 They're feedback mechanisms that help you adjust your actions.
 But here's the problem: metrics are useless if the team doesn't know what to do with that feedback.
 Handing someone a dashboard full of metrics without guidance is like showing the speedometer to a four-year-old.
 They can read the numbers, maybe, but they don't know what to do about it.

 So what now?
-You've defined your [[202401251555 - BPI - Metrics in Tension|success and balance metrics]].
-Maybe you've even set up [[202601211429 - BPI - Red Yellow Green Zones Enable Experimentation|red-yellow-green zones]].
+You've defined your [success and balance metrics](/blog/metrics-in-tension).
+Maybe you've even set up [red-yellow-green zones](/blog/green-zones-enable-experimentation).
 But if your team doesn't know how to respond when those metrics shift, you're still stuck with numbers on a dashboard instead of a tool for action.

 The solution is surprisingly straightforward.
 Identify the quadrants.
 Then define the correct response for each of the four quadrant states.